truongconghiep/CarND-Behavioral-Cloning/writeup.md

 20066/20066 [==============================] - 257s 13ms/step - loss: 0.0163 - val_loss: 0.0375
 </code></pre>

-At the end of the process, I run the trained model in the simulator and finally the vehicle is able to drive autonomously around the track without leaving the road.
+At the end of the process, I run the trained model in the simulator and finally the vehicle was able to drive autonomously around the track without leaving the road.

 ## Result and discussion